octomix/josson/README.md

 1. `{{qrCode.singleQuote()}}` is resolved to `'1234567890'`
 2. `{{order->items[qrCode='1234567890'].itemCode.singleQuote()}}` is resolved to `'ABCDE'`
 3. `{{stock->[itemCode='ABCDE'].qty}}` is resolved to `100`

+The resolved text value is allowed to contain `{` and `}`.
+Any combination of these symbols in the text will not influence the next round of template placeholder resolution.
+This mechanism can prevent injection attack.

 ### Ternary Syntax